Tongue tie is a condition that you’re born with.

 Complications From Tongue Tie

-Tongue tie requires a fairly simple treatment, which we’ll get to below.
+Tongue tie requires a fairly simple treatment, which we’ll explore shortly.

-But, if left untreated by an Austin speech therapist, it can affect your baby’s oral development.
+If left untreated, tongue tie can significantly affect your baby’s oral development.

 This includes the way they eat, speak, and swallow.

-Let’s dive into some complications that tongue tie can lead to.
+Let’s dive into some complications that tongue tie can lead to and how a pediatric speech therapist can help.

-This is the biggest challenge because poor breast feeding can lead to inadequate nutrition.
+This is the biggest challenge of tongue tie because poor breast feeding can lead to inadequate nutrition.

 Inadequate nutrition will interfere with your baby’s ability to thrive as they develop.